• Skip to primary navigation

 3. May use shredded Swiss cheese in place of the sliced Swiss cheese.

-6. I follow Julia Child’s advice and turn my electric oven on for exactly 1 minute and 45 seconds.
-It doesn’t matter what temperature I set – after 1 minute and 45 seconds, the temperature of the oven is perfect for proofing the rolls.
+6. I follow Julia Child's advice and set my electric oven to exactly 1 minute and 45 seconds.
+It doesn't matter what temperature I set; after 1 minute and 45 seconds, the oven is perfect for proofing the rolls.

 Nutrition